rodrigoeduardo/rodrigoeduardo/README.md

 ## Hello, everybody 😁

 I'm an enthusiast of technology and programming.
-Currently, I study IT at IFRN - Campus Parnamirim and I pursue my dream to be a great Web Developer! 💻
+Currently, I study IT at UFRN and I pursue my dream to be a great Web Developer! 💻

 18 years old 🤠